John Bunny: Career

+Death

 Bunny had been acting in films for only five years when he died from Bright's disease at his home in Brooklyn on April 26, 1915.
 He was survived by his wife and two sons and interred in the Cemetery of the Evergreens in Brooklyn, New York.

 Reception and legacy

 Bunny was one of the most well known film actors of his lifetime.
 A New York Times editorial published after Bunny's death noted that thousands recognized him as "the living symbol of wholesome merriment", and declared: "Wherever movies are exhibited, and that is everywhere, Bunny had his public.
 It is perfectly safe to say that no other camera actor was as popular in this country."
 The actress Frances Agnew wrote in 1913 that "Mr. Bunny's name is a household word, not only from coast to coast in America, but also in every city and town in the world at all acquainted with the 'movies'".
 An article published in London's Daily News recounted the enthusiastic reception Bunny received while filming The Pickwick Papers in England and how his fame was such that a heavy-set member of King George V's entourage was mistaken for the actor while the King was visiting Scotland.

 Bunny's skills as an actor were praised by his contemporaries.
 In particular, his ability to convey emotion without the use of words drew comment from critics.
-John Palmer of the Saturday Review declared, "Mr. Bunny has an extensive and extremely flexible face. ...
+John Palmer of the Saturday Review declared: "Mr. Bunny has an extensive and extremely flexible face. ...
 We know at once why Mr. Bunny never speaks.
 He could not possibly find words to convey the extremity of his feelings."
-According to The New York World, "The advent of the film drama found [Bunny] particularly well endowed for the new art of acting without words.
+According to The New York World: "The advent of the film drama found [Bunny] particularly well endowed for the new art of acting without words.
 The range of his facial expression was altogether wonderful, and when the emotion of the moment had told its story in his features there was nothing left for the words to do."
 The poet and writer Joyce Kilmer wrote glowingly of Bunny's acting ability, and claimed that Bunny was responsible for reviving the art of pantomime.

 A 1916 Washington Times article claimed: "To John Bunny ... must be given the credit of presenting the first bits of refined comedy in photoplay.
 Previous to his advent into screenland film comedies were either "chases" or grotesque trick photography.
 He rescued screen humor from the chamber of horrors and placed it in the hall of fame".
-In the words of his contemporary Henry Lanier, Bunny demonstrated "that a real actor can make an incredible success before [a film] audience without any of the vulgarity or horseplay which used to be considered essential."
+In the words of his contemporary Henry Lanier, Bunny demonstrated "that a real actor can make an incredible success before [a film] audience without any of the vulgarity or horseplay which used to be considered essential".
 This assessment is echoed by the modern film scholar Wes Gehring, who writes that "Bunny helped elevate at the time what was still often considered a second-class medium to a level of artistic significance".